19hours/sg-statutes/Acts/Singapore Accountancy Commission Act.md

 Financial year

 1\.
-The financial year of the Commission shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Commission shall begin on the date of commencement of Part II and end on 31st March of the succeeding year.
+The financial year of the Commission shall begin on 1st April of each year and end on 31st March of the succeeding year, except that the first financial year of the Commission shall begin on 1st April 2013 and end on 31st March of the succeeding year.

 Accounts of Commission